naisutech/react-tree/README.md

 - the icons are set to a default square dimensions and will force whatever icons you provide into a `20px` square container using the `object-fit: contain` method
 - overflow out of the box is hidden

 You can customize the icons by providing a render function to the props `IconRenderer` which _must_ return a _valid react element/component_.
-The icon renderer will be passed two props:
+The icon renderer will be passed three props:

 - `type : 'node' | 'leaf' | 'loader'`: use to conditionally render the correct icon.
 - `data: Node`: the content of the node/leaf
+- `isOpen: boolean`: use only for node, indicates whether node is open or not

 ```jsx
 IconRender={({type}) => {